Mount Rennie rape case: Appeals for clemency

-A public campaign was waged, advocating that the death penalty was too harsh for the nine condemned youths.
+A public campaign was waged, advocating that execution was too harsh for the nine condemned youths.
 Before the end of the year, the state's Executive Council reviewed all the sentences and commuted three to life imprisonment on the grounds of "mitigating circumstances".

-A public meeting was convened at the Sydney Town Hall on 29 December with the purpose of petitioning the Governor to exercise his power to reprieve all the condemned youths.
-A deputation of 150 citizens attended the Governor in support of the hanging.
-They succeeded in having two more of the sentences commuted to life imprisonment, though their first three years were to be served in fetters.
-The remaining four—Read, Duffy, Martin, and Boyce—were to be hanged on 7 January 1887.
+A public meeting was convened at the Sydney Town Hall on 29 December, with the purpose of petitioning the governor to exercise his power to reprieve all the condemned youths.
+A deputation of 150 citizens attended the governor in support of the hanging.
+They succeeded in having two more of the sentences commuted to life imprisonment, albeit their first three years were to be served in fetters.
+The remaining four—Read, Duffy, Martin, and Boyce—were to be hanged at Darlinghurst Gaol on 7 January 1887.
+Those who had been reprieved were all released from prison in November 1896, exactly ten years after their convictions.

 Executions

-Some two thousand people were estimated to have massed outside the prison on the day, but only persons with reputable credentials were admitted to witness the executions.
+Some two thousand people were estimated to have massed outside the prison on the day, but only those with reputable credentials were admitted to witness the executions.
 The executioner, Robert Howard, botched the hangings when he miscalculated the drop necessary for the youths.
 One died instantly but the remaining three struggled for several minutes.